-Sister Christine S. Johnson, presently serving as part-time pastor for Fry’s Valley Moravian Church, New Philadelphia, Ohio, has accepted an appointment to serve as part-time pastor for First Moravian Church, Uhrichsville, Ohio.
-Sister Johnson was installed to this additional work October 15, 2017.
+Sister Christine Johnson, who has been serving as appointed pastor for West Side Moravian Church, Bethlehem, Pennsylvania, has accepted the call to serve as pastor for College Hill Moravian Church, Bethlehem, Pennsylvania.
+Sister Johnson was installed into her new work December 1, 2019.

-Sister Judy Ganz requested and was granted permission to retire from the active call of the Moravian Church effective December 31, 2017.
+Sister Patricia Honszer requested and was granted permission to retire from the active call of the Moravian Church effective April 30, 2020.

-Sister Ganz was ordained a deacon of the Moravian Church August 24, 2008 and has served the church in pastorates in Wisconsin (Christian Faith) and Alberta (Edmonton) and as Executive Director of the Interprovincial Board of World Mission.
+Sister Honszer was ordained a deacon of the Moravian Church November 21, 2004, and has served the church in pastorates in Ohio (Fry’s Valley) and Pennsylvania (Easton First).

-The church is grateful for her nine years of faithful service.
+The church is grateful for her fifteen years of faithful service.